Four-manifolds, geometries and knots: Homotopy equivalence and asphericity

 The argument breaks down if, for instance, $M=S^1 \tilde\times S^3 $ is the nonorientable $S^3 $-bundle over $S^1 $, $N=S^1 \times S^3 $ and $f$ is the composite of the projection of $M$ onto $S^1 $ followed by the inclusion of a factor.

-We would like to replace the hypotheses above that there be a map $f:M\to N$ realizing certain isomorphisms by weaker, more algebraic conditions.
 If $M$ and $N$ are closed 4-manifolds with isomorphic algebraic 2-types then there is a 3-connected map $f:M\to P_2 (N)$.
-The restriction of such a map to $M_o =M\backslash D^4 $ is homotopic to a map $f_o :M_o \to N$ which induces isomorphisms on $\pi_i $ for $i\leq 2$.
+The restriction of such a map to $M_o =M\setminus{D^4} $ is homotopic to a map $f_o :M_o \to N$ which induces isomorphisms on $\pi_i $ for $i\leq 2$.
 In particular, $\chi(M)=\chi(N)$.
 Thus if $f_o $ extends to a map from $M$ to $N$ we may be able to apply Theorem 3.2.
 However we usually need more information on how the top cell is attached.
-The characteristic classes and the equivariant intersection pairing on $\pi_2 (M)$ are the obvious candidates.
+In fact the triple $(P_2(M),w_1(M),f_{M*}[M])$ is a complete invariant of the homotopy type \cite{[BB08]}.
+(However which triples are thus realized is unknown.)
+Can $f_{M*}[M]$ be replaced here by a more explicit ``primary" invariant, such as the equivariant intersection pairing on $\pi_2 (M)$?
+(See also \cite{[Hi20]}.)

 The following criterion arises in studying the homotopy types of circle bundles over 3-manifolds.
 (See Chapter 4.)